ausmlab/rso_tracking/README.md

 ```

-### 1.2. make two seqs and convert labels to coco style
+### 1.2. create two seqs images and convert labels to coco style
-- We make new images with two consecutive images because detector is not trained on set of single frame
+- We create new images using two consecutive frames because the detector is not trained on single-frame sets.
-    - We assume that difference of moving pattern between Star and RSO can be trained by deep learning model.
+    - We assume that difference of moving patterns between Stars and RSOs can be trained by deep learning model.
-- And, we need to make annotatino format of label file to coco-style to train detector at `mmdetectino` tool.
+- And, we need to convert annotation format of the label file to coco-style to train the detector using `mmdetection` tool.
-- Traning and Testing Outputs will be saved under `./data/TWO_SEQs/' respectively.
+- Traning and Testing Outputs will be saved under `./data/TWO_SEQs/` respectively.
-    - we assume source data is outputs of `convert_FAI_to_MOT.py` so they are under `./data/basic_mot` and `./data/advanced_mot`
+    - we assume the source data are outputs of `convert_FAI_to_MOT.py`, so they are located under `./data/basic_mot` and `./data/advanced_mot`
 ```python
 # example of the script for detection
 $ python preprocessing/make_det_2seqs.py --option add_curr